+Component Description

-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-NOTE: If your computer has a single antenna, it is located on the right side.
-(2) Internal microphones Record sound.
-(3) Camera light(s) On: One or more cameras are in use.
-(4) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+(1) Internal microphones Record sound.

+(2) Camera light On: The camera is in use.

+(3) Camera(s) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 39.
+For more information, see Using Windows Hello (select products only) on page 42.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

+(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).